mq022002/Secure-Word-Replacer/To_Turn_In/README_Analysis.md

 # CS 455 - Secure Software Development Course Project
+# Matthew Hammond and Matthew Quijano

 ## Project Description
+This is a simple program that allows the user to replace words in a text file.
+The user is able to enter the name of the file they wish to scan, the word they wish to replace, and what the target word is changed to.
+Our program uses these general steps to accomplish its task:
 1) The program starts by checking if the correct number of command-line arguments are provided.
 2) It validates the search word and replace word.
 3) It opens the input file for reading and a new file for writing.